Description

 'Risk measures typically quantify the downside risk, whereas the standard deviation (an example of a deviation risk measure) measures both the upside and downside risk.
 Specifically, downside risk in our definition is the semi-deviation, that is the standard deviation of all negative returns.'

-• The downside deviation over 5 years of Mondelez International is 14.8%, which is lower, thus better compared to the benchmark SPY (15.4%) in the same period.
+• The downside deviation over 5 years of Mondelez International is 15.5%, which is greater, thus worse compared to the benchmark SPY (15%) in the same period.

 Sharpe: